 Self-Assessment Methods

 Regular reflection helps you recognize developing capabilities and persistent weaknesses.
-Seek feedback from colleagues and supervisors to gain external perspectives on your HR Career Path progress.
+Seek feedback from colleagues and supervisors to gain external perspectives on your HR career roadmap progress.

 Resources for Continuous Learning